 Even though I had something in common with all of my classmates, I only seemed to notice the ways in which I was different.

-On the first day of classes, amongst all the guys wearing Sperry boat shoes and women sporting Longchamp bags and black leggings, I felt like I was the only student who didn’t have a trendy new outfit.
+On the first day of classes, amongst all the guys wearing Sperry boat shoes and women sporting Longchamp bags and Lululemon leggings, I felt like I was the only student who didn’t have a trendy new outfit.
 Did I somehow miss the memo about the unofficial dress code?
 Surely, everyone else had coordinated their outfits.
 When you can’t afford those things, you become hyper-aware of everything you have, and even more aware of the things you don’t have.

 But then I realized everyone struggles with their own problems.
 Even people who seem to have it all.